-If you are an international student, your student visa restricts you to on-campus employment at no more than 20 hours/week during the term and no more than 40 hours/week during vacation periods, including summer and IAP (these limits take into account graduate assistantships and other hourly appointments).
+If you are an international student, your student visa restricts you to on-campus employment at no more than 20 hours/week during the term and no more than 40 hours/week during vacation periods, including summer and IAP (these limits include graduate assistantships and other hourly appointments).

 Before the start of employment, make sure to complete the I-9, tax forms and direct deposit forms.
 In addition, you must obtain a Social Security Number that will be used to file a U.S. income tax return.
 Please contact the International Student Office for details on obtaining a Social Security card.

 The Massachusetts Sick Leave Law, requires employees to accrue 1 hour of paid sick time for every 30 hours worked, up to a maximum of 40 hours.
 Employees are eligible to use accrued sick time (known as “vesting”) 90 days after starting work.
 Unused amounts carry over year to year though always subject to cap of 40 hours.
 Only undergraduate students are eligible to accrue and use sick time for work done in the summer.

 The MIT policy on this earned sick time can be found in the Personnel Policy Manual at Section 4.3.22.